OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 The foregoing process applies to copyright only.
 If you discover any Content that you believe to be in violation of your trademark rights, please report this to us by email at legal@soundcloud.com.
 In all other cases, if you discover Content that infringes or violates any of your other rights, which you believe is defamatory, pornographic, obscene, racist or otherwise liable to cause widespread offense, or which constitutes impersonation, abuse, spam or otherwise violates these Terms of Use, our Community Guidelines or applicable law, please report this to us at legal \[at\] soundcloud.com.

-Third Party Websites and Services
+Third party websites and services

-The Platform may provide you with access to third party websites, databases, networks, servers, information, software, programs, systems, directories, applications, products or services, including without limitation, Linked Services (hereinafter **“External Services”**).
+The Platform may provide you with access to third party websites, databases, networks, servers, information, software, programs, systems, directories, applications, products or services, including without limitation, linked services (hereinafter **“External Services”**).

 SoundCloud does not have or maintain any control over External Services, and is not and cannot be responsible for their content, operation or use.
 By linking or otherwise providing access to any External Services, SoundCloud does not give any representation, warranty or endorsement, express or implied, with respect to the legality, accuracy, quality or authenticity of content, information or services provided by such External Services.

 External Services may have their own terms of use and/or privacy policy, and may have different practices and requirements to those operated by SoundCloud with respect to the Platform.
 You are solely responsible for reviewing any terms of use, privacy policy or other terms governing your use of these External Services, which you use at your own risk.
 You are advised to make reasonable enquiries and investigations before entering into any transaction, financial or otherwise, and whether online or offline, with any third party related to any External Services.

+External services

 You are solely responsible for taking the precautions necessary to protect yourself from fraud when using External Services, and to protect your computer systems from viruses, worms, Trojan horses, and other harmful or destructive content and material that may be included on or may emanate from any External Services.

 SoundCloud disclaims any and all responsibility or liability for any harm resulting from your use of External Services, and you hereby irrevocably waive any claim against SoundCloud with respect to the content or operation of any External Services.

-External Services

-You are solely responsible for taking the precautions necessary to protect yourself from fraud when using External Services, and to protect your computer systems from viruses, worms, Trojan horses, and other harmful or destructive content and material that may be included on or may emanate from any External Services.

-SoundCloud disclaims any and all responsibility or liability for any harm resulting from your use of External Services, and you hereby irrevocably waive any claim against SoundCloud with respect to the content or operation of any External Services.

-Blocking and Removal of Content
+Blocking and removal of content

-Notwithstanding the fact that SoundCloud has no legal obligation to monitor the Content on the Platform, SoundCloud reserves the right to block, remove or delete any Content at any time, and to limit or restrict access to any Content, for any reason and without liability, including without limitation, if we have reason to believe that such Content does or might infringe the rights of any third party, has been uploaded or posted in breach of these Terms of Use, our Community Guidelines or applicable law, or is otherwise unacceptable to SoundCloud.
+Notwithstanding the fact that SoundCloud has no legal obligation to monitor the content on the Platform, SoundCloud reserves the right to block, remove or delete any content at any time, and to limit or restrict access to any content, for any reason and without liability, including without limitation, if we have reason to believe that such content does or might infringe the rights of any third party, has been uploaded or posted in breach of these Terms of Use, our Community Guidelines or applicable law, or is otherwise unacceptable to SoundCloud.

-Please also note that individual Uploaders have control over the audio Content that they store in their account from time to time, and may remove any or all audio Content or other Content without notice.
-You have no right of continued access to any particular item of Content and SoundCloud shall have no liability in the event that you are unable to access an item of Content due to its removal from the Platform, whether by SoundCloud or the relevant Uploader.
+Please also note that individual Uploaders have control over the audio content that they store in their account from time to time, and may remove any or all audio content or other content without notice.
+You have no right of continued access to any particular item of content and SoundCloud shall have no liability in the event that you are unable to access an item of content due to its removal from the Platform, whether by SoundCloud or the relevant uploader.

-Repeat Infringers
+Repeat infringers

 SoundCloud will suspend or terminate your access to the Platform if SoundCloud determines, in its reasonable discretion, that you have repeatedly breached these Terms of Use or our Community Guidelines.